DOX69/Databricks-Certified-Data-Engineer-Associate/README.md

 ### delta lake
 it's an open source storage framework that brings reliability to data lakes(data inconsistency and performance issues.
 Enabling build lakehouse.
 Perform ACID

 We have **transaction log or delta log**.
 A single source of truth.
-To get the version, commit
+To get the version, commit etc.
+Advance featured :
+* Time travel : version > `VERSION AS OF` or table_name`@v`version_number or `TIMESTAMP AS OF` ; rollback > RESTORE TABLE table_name TO VERSION AS OF/TO TIMESTAMP AS OF
+* Compaction : OPTIMIZE + ZORDER BY (data skipping)
+* Vacuum : VACUUM table_name [retention period] .
+Definitly delete files older than a threshold (no time travel).
+Delfault is 7 days